-FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for [
+FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for [communications with the following:

 - external audit servers using IPsec,

 - remote AAA servers using IPsec,

 - remote VPN gateways/peers using IPsec,

-- another instance of the TOE using SSH or IPsec
+- another instance of the TOE using IPsec

--].
+- a CA server using IPsec].

-5.3.9.1 FTP_TRP.1 Trusted Path
+5.3.9.2 FTP TRP.1 Trusted Path

-FTP_TRP.1.1 Refinement: The TSF shall use [IPsec,SSH] provide a trusted communication path between itself and remote administrators that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from disclosure and detection of modification of the communicated data.
+FTP_TRP.1.1 Refinement: The TSF shall use [IPsec, SSH] provide a trusted communication path between itself and remote administrators that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from disclosure and detection of modification of the communicated data.